websanco/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/integrate-with-liferay-frameworks/exercise-1-integrate-with-the-asset-framework.md

 	}
 ```

-As with permissions, the Asset resource lifecycle has to be kept in sync with your entity: whenever you create, update, or delete an Assignment entity, you have to take care of the Asset resource.
+As with permissions, the Asset resource life cycle must be kept in sync with your entity: whenever you create, update, or delete an Assignment entity, you must take care of the Asset resource.

 ## Implement Asset Resource Management in the Local Service